Interval Estimation for Binomial Proportions Under Differential Privacy: Tabular Results from the Simulation Studies

 \section{Tabular Results from the Simulation Studies}

-Table \ref{tab:plugin_combined_n100_n1000} presents the results for the plug-in Wilson and plug-in Wald intervals.
+Table \ref{tab:plugin_combined_n100_n1000} presents the results for the Wald-DP and Wilson-DP intervals.
 Table \ref{tab:dp_all_methods_side_by_side} displays results used to make Figure 1 and Figure 2 in the main text.
 Table \ref{tab:renyi_dp_discrete_gaussian} includes the results used to make Figure 3 in the main text.